 - Verify that the CE marking is applied.

-Fundamental Requirements of the Directives
+Essential Requirements of the Directives

-The fundamental requirements are generally related to the technical safety aspects of the product itself.
+The essential requirements are generally related to the technical safety aspects of the product itself.
 These are the ‘in practice’ requirements which you are most concerned with.
 You can find these requirements in Annex 1 of every New Approach Directive.

 Government Inspectors will first check if the products meet these fundamental requirements during inspections.
 The fundamental requirements also include requirements regarding documentation and marking (user manual, installation instructions, maintenance prescriptions, EC declaration, CE marking).
 These requirements form the starting point for European standards.
 For example, the directives require adequate instructions for use.
 The European harmonized standard EN 82079–1 gives minimal requirements for instructions for use.

 In most cases, the manufacturer or trader can certificate themselves.
 This ‘self-certification’ is usually also referred to as internal manufacturing inspection.
 If it regards products with an increased risk, an inspection agency (notified body) must be engaged.

 If you assemble the product yourself, then it is very likely that you buy a large number of parts.
 In some cases, the supplier has to provide the parts with an affixed CE marking.
 But even if that is not the case, the parts must still comply with the CE requirements set by you, so that the final product can meet the essential CE requirements.
 For this reason, it is recommended to register the agreements about the CE marking, including the task division, in a repurchase agreement.
 Examples of what you can register in such an agreement: